petethegreat/regression/mpgDependanceOnTransmissionType.md

 ```

 ## Conclusion
-The coefficient for the am variable is 2.08.
+The coefficient for the am variable is 2.08 $\pm$ 1.38 mpg.
 That is, our model estimates that manual transmission vehicles (am=1) have fuel efficiency that is 2.08 mpg higher than automatic transmission vehicles, when vehicle weight and horsepower are held constant.
 However, there is a relatively large degree of uncertainty in this parameter.
 The p-value for this parameter is 0.14, whereas we require a p-value less than 0.05 for 95% confidence.
 That is,  **the effect of transmission type on fuel efficiency is not statistically significant at the 95% level**.
 We cannot reject the null hypothesis (that this model parameter is zero/that transmission type has no effect on fuel efficiency).